 Health and Wellness, Personal Support and Academic Assistance

-Through the “Happiness Project,” Ms. Connop facilitates confidential peer matching of law students facing similar mental health or physical health challenges for mutual personal support and reinforcement of positive coping strategies.
-She also coordinates the academic assistance program.
+The “Happiness Project,” is a program that facilitates confidential peer matching of law students facing similar mental health or physical health challenges for mutual personal support and reinforcement of positive coping strategies.

 - making referrals for exam, test or classroom accommodations